IndieMasco/TechEdWeek2Assignment/README.md

 ................

-# Extra things i have added

-- when viewing on a mobile device ive added a prompt to tell people "Please rotate your device to landscape mode for the best viewing experience.".

 # Errors or Bugs I Encountered

 - At first, when I tried running my JS code bit by bit to see if it was working, I kept getting errors with the createLargeImagesHandler function.
 The error kept saying it was undefined.
 It took me a while to figure it out with Google and talking with Will, but the error turned out to be that I was missing an "i" within the code.